Friends of TFH Appalachia

 How to Become a Supporting "Friend of TFH Appalachia"

-Friends of TFH Appalachia receive a nice appreciation gift--a candle created by an Appalachian artisan and a spiral light candle (see below).
+Friends of TFH Appalachia receive a nice appreciation gift--a candle holder and beeswax candle or a bead oil lamp created by Appalachian artisans.

 Contact us if you have any questions or would like more information.